How to Stay Keto for Thanksgiving and Christmas – Tips For Success!

 The fat-fueled life has done well for you.

 You’ve worked hard to cut the carbs, fought through the keto flu, battled your cravings with fat, and you’ve diligently cleaned out the pantry of all the non-keto temptations.
-Nonetheless, it’s probably still recently dawned on you that it’s tough to stay keto during Thanksgiving and Christmas due to the sugary treats and carb-stuffed side dishes!
+Nonetheless, it’s probably still recently dawned on you that it’s tough to stay keto during Thanksgiving and Christmas due to the sugary treats and carb-filled side dishes!

 But don’t worry, all hope is not lost!
 The holidays are a time to enjoy family, friends, AND food.
 With a plan, you can still live keto, feel satiated, stay energetic, and avoid that excess, sticky holiday weight gain.